Advocating for Aboriginal, Torres Strait Islander and Māori health

 Health Equity Projects Fund

-The Health Equity Projects Fund supports activites for the Global Development and Indigenous Health Committees.
-It's a competative grant process open to all ANZCA fellows, for projects that support the aims and activites of the Indigenous Health Committee and Global Development Committee.
+The Health Equity Projects Fund (HEPF) is a funding stream that supports the college’s work to improve the health and wellbeing of our community.
+It's a competitive grant process open to all ANZCA fellows, for projects that support the aims and activities of the Global Development Committee, Indigenous Health Committee, and projects that support other health equity priorities of the college.

 Acknowledging Traditional Custodians and Tangata Whenua